cert-manager/website/content/docs/tutorials/getting-started-with-cert-manager-on-google-kubernetes-engine-using-lets-encrypt-for-ingress-ssl/README.md

 ## 0. Configure `gcloud` with a Google Cloud project

-If you don't have a Google Cloud account, do not worry, the command below will create it for you:
+If you don't have a Google Cloud account, the command below will create one for you:

 ```bash
 gcloud init